Jonathan2251/lbd/source/gpu.rst

 **there is no mainstream GPU that is truly hardware-SPMD** (where each thread has its own independent pipeline).
-All modern GPUs (NVIDIA, AMD, Intel) implement SPMD as a programming model, but under the hood they execute in SIMD lock-step groups (warps or wavefronts).
+All modern GPUs (NVIDIA, AMD, Intel) implement SPMD as a programming model, but under the hood they execute in SIMD lock-step groups (Warps or Wavefronts).
 GPUs expose an **SPMD programming model** (each thread runs the same kernel on different data).
 However, the hardware actually executes instructions in **SIMD/SIMT lock-step groups**.